tohojo/bufferbloat-net/content/bloat/wiki/What_can_I_do_about_Bufferbloat.md

 * Your ISP would love to sell you a faster connection, but link speed isn't the problem - it's your router buffering more data than necessary.
-* Buying an expensive router (even one for "gaming") won't necessarily help, since most commercial, off-the-shelf router manufacturers are clueless about Bufferbloat.
+* Buying an expensive router (even one for "gaming") won't necessarily help, since many commercial, off-the-shelf router manufacturers are clueless about Bufferbloat.
 * Twiddling the router's QoS might make a difference, [but it's a hassle, and only helps a bit.](More_about_Bufferbloat#what-s-wrong-with-simply-configuring-qos)
 * Instead...